gamedev-studies/bolee/README.md

 ```

 ## How to use
-To run Bolee, open a Playground and execute:
+To run Bolée, open a Playground and execute:

 ```Smalltalk
 SargemtForm open.